OUR WINNING TEAM IS LEAD BY:

 NATALIE PRUELL - OPERATIONS MANAGER

 Natalie first fell in love with Tanzania while working as a Communications Assistant for IEFT in Monduli.
 After returning to the US she was looking for a way to stay involved with mission-driven organizations in Tanzania and started volunteering in TCF’s Boston office.
 Two short months later, in December of 2013, Natalie became an official part of our team.
 Natalie graduated from Boston College in 2012 with a BA in Political Science.

 BECKY ALDRICH - DATABASE ADMINISTRATOR

 Becky joined TCF in late 2015.
 Her love of Tanzania began while volunteering with Boabab Home in Bagamoyo in 2008.
 Once back in the US, Becky spent six years in various roles at WorldTeach, supporting volunteer teachers in developing countries throughout the world.
 Becky has a degree in Economics from the University of Michigan and a Master’s degree in Public Policy from George Washington University.
-After one year of early retirement in sunny Florida, she is excited to be back in Cambridge splitting her time between TCF and chasing after her one and a half year old son.
+After one year of early retirement in sunny Florida, she is excited to be back in Cambridge splitting her time between TCF and chasing after her two sons.